KayleeWild/goalness/README.md

    ```bash
    npx expo start
    ```
    - I recommend installing the Expo Go app on your mobile device for testing.
-It's free on the app/play stores
+It's free on the app/play stores.
+I also recommend installing the Expo Tools extension if using Visual Studio Code.

 ---